DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/resources/README.md

                 -Structure: Boolean
                     can-edit *OR* can-edit=true
                 -Default: false
                 -Description: If true, adds a column to the right side of the table containing buttons that when clicked emits the event 'edit-clicked' and allows the user to edit the values in that row of the table.
 By default these will be text inputs.
+Clicking the edit button will cause that cell to change to a save button and all other buttons in the table to be disabled.
             can-delete:
                 -Not Required
                 -Structure: Boolean
                     can-delete *OR* can-delete=true
                 -Default: false
                 -Description: If true, adds a column to the right side of the table containing buttons that when clicked emits an event 'row-deleted' with the ID of the row as the payload.
+            visible-columns:
+                -Not Required
+                -Structure: Array of Booleans
+                    [true, true, false, true]
+                -Default: *all elements are true*
+                -Description: Determines which columns in the table are displayed on the page.
+Must be the same length as the headers array.
+            input-options:
+                -Not Required
+                -Structure: Array of Strings (representing the five input types) ['text', 'dropdown', 'date', 'number', 'no input']
+                    *strings in this array MUST be one of these five options*
+                -Default: *all elements are 'text'*
+                -Description: Determines the type of input that appears in each row cell when the edit button is clicked.

+        Emitted Events ->
+            edit-clicked:
+                -Emitted When: The edit button of a row is clicked
+                -Payloads: none
+            row-edited:
+                -Emitted When: The save button of a row is clicked
+                -Payloads:
+                    jsonObject: An object containing the edited cell information, with the headers as the keys and the inputs as the values.
+Example: If a user changes the crop of a row to kale, the emitted object will be {crop: 'KALE'}, and if they also edited the area to be Chuau it would be {crop: 'KALE', area: 'CHUAU'}
+                    id: The id of the row that has been edited
+            row-deleted:
+                -Emitted When: The delete button of a row is clicked
+                -Payloads:
+                    id: The id of the row that has been deleted